theirishpenguin/sheisfinallyhome.ie/index.md

 Searching for truth, amongst liars and cheaters,

-Our guiding light was the {% include lightbox-anchor.html text="thought of Savita" targetid="savita-tweet" title="Image of Savita tweet" %},
+Our guiding light was the {% include lightbox-anchor.html text="thought of Savita," targetid="savita-tweet" title="Image of Savita tweet" %}

 The women made fly, the women made die,